situmorang-com/LinkedIn-Scraper/README.md

-Here is a `README.md` for your GitHub repository that presents the information in a clear and visually appealing format, similar to the example you provided:
+contaHere is a `README.md` for your GitHub repository that presents the information in a clear and visually appealing format, similar to the example you provided:

 ---